What causes exchange rates to change?

 Exchange rates are a critical measure of a country’s financial health, and they constantly shift as the demand for a particular currency increases or decreases.

-Many factors go into and can cause them to change.
+Many factors go into determining exchange rates and can cause them to change.
 For instance, a currency’s value might go up or down due to international trading, policy decisions, investor expectations, the political climate, and the overall economic conditions of the home country.

 9 common causes of exchange rate fluctuations

 Pinpointing what causes exchange rates to change isn’t straightforward.
-Even the most accomplished economists sometimes struggle because of and the many interrelated factors involved.
+Even the most accomplished economists sometimes struggle because of how often exchange rates change and the many interrelated factors involved.

-There are two main —fixed and .
+There are two main types of exchange rates—fixed and floating.
 In a fixed exchange rate system, a government or central money maintains a currency’s value, allowing little to no fluctuation.
 In contrast, floating exchange rates are based on current supply and demand forces within the foreign market.

 Many things affect the supply and demand of a currency (and thus its value), including inflation, interest rates, stock market performance, and government debt.